 The opportunity for on-site parking is restricted in many areas of the Rose Bay Centre.

-The narrow width of some lots makes it impossible to accommodate more than two spaces onsite and site excavation for underground parking is made difficult by the level of the existing water table in the centre.
+The narrow width of some lots makes it impossible to accommodate more than two spaces onsite, and site excavation for underground parking is made difficult by the level of the existing water table in the centre.

-This chapter aims to satisfy the parking demand likely to be generated by future development, whilst facilitating the redevelopment of narrow sites and discouraging over-reliance on cars.
+This chapter aims to satisfy the parking demand likely to be generated by future development, whilst facilitating the rede elopment of narrow sites and discouraging over-reliance on cars.

-- O1 Facilitate the redevelopment or incremental development of narrow sites by implementing a parking contributions scheme to provide public car parking - O2 Ensure the impact of car parking on the site and streetscape is handled discretely. - O3 Ensure the design of on-site car parking is safe an efficient, and integrated with the overall site and building design. - O4 Maximise natural light and ventilation to parking areas where possible.
+- Facilitate the edevelopment or incremental development of narrow sites by implementing a parking contributions scheme to provide public car parking. - 02 Ensure the impact of car parking on the site and streetscape is handled discretely. - Insure the design of on-site car parking is safe and efficient, and integrated with the overall site and building design. - Maximise natural light and ventilation to parking areas where possible.